Apple Waffles with Cinnamon Apple Syrup

 Jump to Recipe

-These apple waffles are one of the best apple recipes to make for a delicious fall treat.
+These apple waffles are one of the best green apple recipes to make for a delicious fall treat.
 Top them with homemade cinnamon apple syrup for a breakfast that tastes just like apple pie.

 When we have guests for breakfast, I love having them wake up to a delicious, hearty breakfast.
-Since Kinslee loves apple pie, I knew these apple waffles had to happen for her.
+Since Kinslee loves apple pie, I knew these apple cinnamon waffles had to happen for her.

-With new recipes, I’m never quite sure what to expect, but these apple waffles are so delicious.
+These from-scratch cinnamon apple waffles are so delicious.
 Light and fluffy, with apples in each and every bite.

 How do you make waffles fluffy?